-^{}The English word mason has a very simple origin; it comes from maçon, French; "From mas, an old word which signifies house; thus a mason is a person who makes houses."-(French Enc.)
-The awkard connection which architecture is made to bear towards the mysteries involved in freemasonry, is easily accounted for on the supposition, which is undoubtedly a fact, that the Druids made use of the craft of masonry merely as a cover to their mystic worship.
+\ The English word mason has a very simple origin; it comes from macon, French; "From mas, an old word which signifies house; thus a mason is a person who makes house."-(French Ency.)
+The awkward connection which architecture is made to bear towards the mysteries involved in freemasonry, is easily accounted for on the supposition, which is undoubtedly a fact, that the Druids made use of the craft of masonry merely as a cover to their mystic worship.

-The ancient masonic record, [the examination of a freemason by Henry VI.] says, that masons knew the way of gaining an understanding of Abrac.
-On this word all commentators (which I have yet read) on the subject of masonry, have confessed themselves at a loss.
+VI.] says, that masons knew the way of gaining an understanding of Abrac.
+On this word all commentators (which I have yet read) on the subject of masonry have confessed themselves at a loss.